yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 ## Description

+For commandline version, use the directory without GUI in its path.

+**For GUI version, download 2 files in [this folder](/Tool_LG-Ultrafine-brightness/CLR_GUI/Released) and launch them.**

 This is a working command line tool for adjusting brightness for LG UltraFine series monitors.
 Works fine with my LG UltraFine 5K - 27MD5K monitor on Windows 10 1803.

 A friendly fork of